monek-ltd/Monek.Checkout.WooCommerce/README.md

 ## Checkout Page Requirement (Important)

-From version 4.x onward, Monek Checkout requires the WooCommerce **Checkout block**.
-The legacy shortcode `[woocommerce_checkout]` is not supported and may prevent the embedded payment form from loading correctly.

 ### How to check if your site still uses `[woocommerce_checkout]`
 1. In WordPress admin, go to **Pages**.
 2. Edit your checkout page.